connorfcruz/cruz-connor-portfolio/docs/networking/assignment1.md

 **Initial Run-Through:**

-With my first partner, we struggled very much to find a common form of communication with the blue and white cards, as we had no way to plan a strategy beforehand.
+With my first partner, we struggled very much to find a common form of communication with the blue and white cards, as there was no way to plan a strategy beforehand.
 We particularly struggled to represent distance (since it was unitless) and months.

 **Between Partners:**

-Between partners, I thought up a refined method for communication since my previous partner and I struggled to communicate.
+Between partners, a refined method was established for communication since communication with the first partner was very difficult.
 A modified version of this process is shown above in the Silent Signals diagram.

 **Second Run-Through:**